Merrill Lynch Background Information

 Some Enron Shareholders May Have a Window to Sue Merrill Lynch and Others Outside the Class Action Arena.

-With the SEC and National Association of Securities Dealers on the sidelines, N.Y.
+With the SEC and Financial Industry Regulatory Authority on the sidelines, N.Y.
 Attorney General Eliot Spitzer filed charges against Merrill Lynch and other major Wall Street firms for giving buy recommendations based on obtaining and keeping firms as investment banking clients of Merrill, rather than because of expected growth in the price of the firms’ shares – or even the firms’ survival.